Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin: Introduction

 $\sbullet[.75]$ We design two improvements to the PLP methodology.
 The former computes improved burstiness bounds for aggregates of flows and is used in the refinement phase.
 The latter enables us to use non-convex service curves in PLP and is used in the post-process phase.

 $\sbullet[.75]$ We design two concrete implementations of the method, with parallel for-loops in the refinement phase, and apply them to the industrial network in~\cite{drr_rtas}.
-We find that the delay bounds are significantly better than the state of the art.
+We find that the delay bounds are significantly better than the state-of-the-art.

 The rest of the paper is organized as follows.
 Section~\ref{sec:sysmodel} describes the system model, including DRR operation, the network under study and the resulting graphs.
 Section~\ref{sec:bg} gives the necessary background on DRR strict service curve, TFA and PLP.
 Section~\ref{sec:general_idea} gives a global view of PLP-DRR, our method for combining the DRR strict service curve and PLP.
 It uses two improvements of PLP, which are described and proven in Section~\ref{sec:2imp}.
 The details of PLP-DRR are described in Section~\ref{sec:detail}, including statements about the validity and the uniqueness of the obtained bounds.
 Section~\ref{sec:proof} contains proofs of theorems.
 Section~\ref{sec:numEval} applies the method to the industrial network in~\cite{drr_rtas} and illustrates the obtained improvements on delay bounds.
 Section~\ref{sec:conc} concludes the paper.